SEE YOURSELF HERE

 Veterinary technicians are trained in the care and handling of animals, the basic principles of normal and abnormal physiology, and in routine diagnostic and therapeutic clinical procedures.
 Veterinary technicians work under the supervision of a licensed veterinarian, performing a wide variety of tasks.
 Once credentialed, veterinary technicians can also specialize in a particular discipline.
 Specialties include dentistry, anesthesia, surgery, emergency and critical care, internal medicine, clinical pathology, nutrition, equine nursing and zoological medicine.

-Austin Community College is working with area animal shelters to find forever homes for pets who were trained and cared for by students in the Veterinary Technology Program.
-Click here for more information.
+Austin Community College is working with area animal shelters to find forever homes for pets who have been socialized and cared for by students in the Veterinary Technology Program.
+Click here for more information

 The ACC Veterinary Technology Program received initial accreditation beginning Feb.
 5, 2016 from the American Veterinary Medical Association Committee on Veterinary Education and Activities